blogdaren/PHPCreeper/README.md

     ]);

     $downloader->onBeforeDownload = function($downloader){
-        //try to disable ssl verify
+        //try to disable ssl verify in any of the following two ways
+        //$downloader->httpClient->disableSSL();
         //$downloader->httpClient->setOptions(['verify' => false]);
     };
 }